OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-21.md

 ## Revelation 21:13

-There were three gates on the east, three on the north, three on the south, and three on the west.
+There were three gates on each side: east, north, south, and west.

 ## Revelation 21:14